GSA/digitalgov.gov/content/posts/2016-01-08-somossocial-bilingual-twitter-chats-how-to-do-them-effectively.md

 ---
+url: /2016/01/08/somossocial-bilingual-twitter-chats-how-to-do-them-effectively/
 date: 2016-01-08 10:00:00 -0400
-title: '#SomosSocial\: Bilingual Twitter Chats&mdash;How to Do Them Effectively'
+title: '#SomosSocial: Bilingual Twitter Chats—How to Do Them Effectively'
 summary: 'There are 11.7 million + reasons to be on Twitter&mdash;the approximate number of Hispanics in the U.S. who are using the platform.
 And out of those 11.7 million, 43% tweet in English and in Spanish.
 Hispanics over index their counterparts when it comes to digital technologies and services, but how do you reach them and'
-authors: [victoria-wales]
+authors:
+  - victoria-wales
 categories:
   - Social Media
 tag: